dglt1/optimus-switch-sddm/README.md

-# optimus-switch for LightDM
+# optimus-switch for SDDM
-- this is a more complete version of my previous lightDM setup scripts.
+- this is a more complete version of my previous lightDM optimus-switch.
 - includes an install script to remove conflicting configurations, blacklists, loading of drivers/modules.
 - made by a manjaro user for use with manjaro linux. (other distros would require modification)
 -